Skip to main content

 Common Wireless Event Log Messages and Issues

-When monitoring your wireless environment, the event log (in the Dashboard at Monitor > Event log) can be an invaluable tool in gaining additional visibility into current activity.
-A list of the common wireless event log messages along with their origin and their potential causes can help to bring a better understanding of the wireless environment.
+When monitoring your wireless environment, the event log (in the Meraki dashboard at Monitor > Event log) can be an invaluable tool for gaining additional visibility into current activity.
+The common wireless event log messages listed below, along with their origin and potential causes, can help you better understand your wireless environment.

 Learn more with these free online training courses on the Meraki Learning Hub: